Shy couplings, CAT(0) spaces, and the lion and man: and pursuit--evasion. and pursuit--evasion

-\begin{prop} Suppose that $D$ is a bounded $CAT(0)$ domain that satisfies a uniform exterior sphere condition based on a radius $r>0$ and a uniform interior cone condition based on a radius $\delta > 0$ and angle $\alpha \in (0,\pi /2]$.
-Under the greedy pursuit strategy described above, there is a positive constant \(t_c\) depending only on the diameter of \(D\) and \(\varepsilon > 0\) (and not on $H$ in (\ref{eq:deterministic-skorokhod})) such that the Lion will come within distance \(\varepsilon/2\) of the Man before time \(t_c\), regardless of their starting positions within \(D\). \end{prop} \begin{rem} We use \(\varepsilon/2\) here rather than \(\varepsilon\), since a further distance \(\varepsilon/2\) will be required by the stochastic part of the argument. \end{rem} \begin{proof} This proof follows \citet{AlexanderBishopGhrist-2006}, but is modified (a) to account for the continuous time context and (b) because we need to derive a specific upper bound \(t_c\) on the time of \(\varepsilon/2\)-capture.
-Below, we abbreviate by setting \(\mathcal{L}(t)=\intrinsicdist(x(t), y(t))\).
+\begin{prop} Suppose that $D$ is a bounded $\operatorname{CAT}(0)$ domain that satisfies a uniform exterior sphere condition based on a radius $r>0$ and a uniform interior cone condition based on a radius $\delta> 0$ and angle $\alpha\in(0,\pi/2]$.
+Under the greedy pursuit strategy described above, there is a positive constant $t_c$ depending only on the diameter of $D$ and $\varepsilon> 0$ [and not on $H$ in (\ref {eqdeterministic-skorokhod})] such that the Lion will come within distance $\varepsilon/2$ of the Man before time $t_c$, regardless of their starting positions within $D$. \end{prop}

+\begin{rem*} We use $\varepsilon/2$ here rather than $\varepsilon$, since a further distance $\varepsilon/2$ will be required by the stochastic part of the argument. \end{rem*}

+\begin{pf*}{Proof of Proposition \ref{propgreedy}} This proof follows \citet{AlexanderBishopGhrist-2006}, but is modified (a) to account for the continuous time context and (b) because we need to derive a specific upper bound $t_c$ on the time of $\varepsilon/2$-capture.
+Below, we abbreviate by setting $\mathcal{L}(t)=\intrinsicdist(x(t), y(t))$.

-Let \(\alpha\) be the angle defined in Lemma \ref{lem:angle-pursuit}.
-Note that this is defined for almost all times \(t\), since the paths \(x(t)\), \(y(t)\) are Lipschitz and are therefore differentiable for almost all \(t\).
-Evidently, the Lion will have come within \(\varepsilon/2\) of the Man by time \(t\) unless
+Let $\alpha$ be the angle defined in Lemma~\ref{lemangle-pursuit}.
+Note that this is defined for almost all times $t$, since the paths $x(t)$, $y(t)$ are Lipschitz and are therefore differentiable for almost all $t$.
+Evidently, the Lion will have come within $\varepsilon/2$ of the Man by time $t$ unless

 Now consider the total curvature of the Lion's path.
-By Proposition~\ref{prop:well-posed}, the Lion's path is uniformly approximated by pursuit paths driven by discretized approximations to the Man's path.
-If \(x^{(n)}\) is the Lion's path driven by a discretized Man's path \(y^{(n)}\), then the Lion's path is piecewise-geodesic, with total absolute curvature given by the sum of the exterior angles formed at the points that connect the geodesics that occur when \(x^{(n)}\) changes direction. \(\CAT0\) comparison bounds then show the total curvature of \(x^{(n)}\) is bounded above by
+By Proposition~\ref {propwell-posed}, the Lion's path is uniformly approximated by pursuit paths driven by discretized approximations to the Man's path.
+If $x^{(n)}$ is the Lion's path driven by a discretized Man's path~$y^{(n)}$, then the Lion's path is piecewise-geodesic, with total absolute curvature given by the sum of the exterior angles formed at the points that connect the geodesics that occur when $x^{(n)}$ changes direction. $\CAT0$ comparison bounds then show the total curvature of $x^{(n)}$ is bounded above by

-where summation is over the jumps of the discretized path \(y^{(n)}\), and \(\alpha^{(n)}\) is the exterior angle that the jump \(\Delta y^{(n)}\) contributes to the geodesic running from \(x^{(n)}\) to \(y^{(n)}\).
+where summation is over the jumps of the discretized path $y^{(n)}$, and $\alpha^{(n)}$ is the exterior angle that the jump $\Delta y^{(n)}$ contributes to the geodesic running from $x^{(n)}$ to~$y^{(n)}$.